Xyna-Factory/xyna-orm/README.md

 ant
 ```

-The output xynaorm-<VERSION>.zip ist found in the directory build
+The output xynaorm-VERSION.zip ist found in the directory build